Linda Butler – Save Tonopah Oppose Poultry Plant (STOPP)

 In late May, Butler and the members of STOPP asked for Hickman’s resignation, citing a conflict of interest and arguing that he has not been performing his duty as district representative.
 So far, they haven’t gotten anywhere on that front.
 Butler said the corruption in local government has been one of the most appalling aspects of her fight against the egg factory.

-It’s just so intertwined, it’s unbelievable, she said.
+It’s just so intertwined, it’s unbelievable.

 Butler has no background in activism of any kind, and said she fell into this fight by circumstance.
 She described herself as just a little housewife that loves doing stuff outdoors.

 We like to go quad-riding and go out on our horses.
 We have nothing against farmers, she said.
 We moved out here.
 We don’t mind the cattle or the goats or the chickens that are around here.

 Butler also said the feedlot is also quite a ways away from any business or residences, unlike the proposed site of the egg factory, which would be surrounded by residences.

 We didn’t move to the farm, we didn’t move to the chickens.
 The chickens moved to us.